keva-dev/keva/README.md

   <img width="150" src="https://i.imgur.com/OpG00Ct.png">
 </p>

-Jiny Keva is an open source (Apache 2.0 licensed), in-memory data structure store, used as a database or cache.
-Keva provides data structures such as strings, hashes, lists, sets, sorted sets.
+Jiny Keva is an open source (Apache 2.0 licensed), off-heap in-memory data structure, used as a database or cache.
+Keva provides value types such as strings, object, integer, long, double, float.

-Keva provides access to mutable data structures via a set of commands, which are sent using a server-client model with TCP sockets and a simple protocol.
+Keva Server provides access to mutable data structures via a set of commands, which are sent using a server-client model with TCP sockets and a simple protocol.
 So different processes/clients can query and modify the same data structures in a shared way.

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/huynhminhtufu/jiny/Java%20CI%20runner/master?label=build&style=flat-square)
 ![Lines of code](https://img.shields.io/tokei/lines/github/huynhminhtufu/jiny?style=flat-square)